 The AMD Athlon 200GE, with 2 core with SMT technology, for 4 total threads, is the most economic offer at the moment, able however to offer dignified performances for all the basic operations.
 If you want an office PC or a miniPC multimedia center (HTPC), it's a great choice.

 If you want to play and work equally without spending a lot of money on your computer, these two combos are great.
 Ryzen offers 6 core with 12 total threads and the ability to be overclocked to achieve the performance of its big brother.
+Be careful because B450 motherboards support 3000 series ryzen only after a specific BIOS update, so make sure that they have already loaded it or have an old ryzen processor to resell / reimburse to upgrade.
 The intel only offers 6 core / 6 total threads and 0 overclock, so in highly parallel jobs it loses some of its way, but in games it has generally better performances.

 Processor with 8 physical cores, without HT.
 With overclocking it can reach and exceed 5Ghz.
 This guarantees optimal performance with every game and is a must if you want to reach high framerates in each title and give vent to the most powerful GPUs in each scenario.
 Having a generous number of cores allows the product to shine even in production or by streaming.
 The i5 9600k has the same overclocking potential, but with 2 core less it will weigh less on your wallet.
 If you want to overclock, you need to invest in a good sink.